forestgrape/coronavirus/covid19.md

 * "In contrast, there was not a significant correlation between usRCT and the Ct values (p = 0.07), but an inverse tendency between this inflammatory index and the viral load detected in saliva (Fig. 1c and d) was observed."
 * "A striking feature was highlighted in two patients who showed positive salivary results on the same days when their pharyngeal or bronchoalveolar swabs proved to be negative."

+#### Summary Berenger

+##### Methods
+* Twenty-nine participants (58.6% hospitalized) had a saline gargle sample collected.
+* "[Pasomsub et al.](#pasomsub) report on a low number of patients (n 1⁄4 21 positives), finding a sensitivity of 84.2% for saliva collected in UTM compared with NP and oropharyngeal/throat (OP) swabs for the detection of SARS-CoV-2.
+We therefore decided to test the method of Pasomsub et al. in a larger number of patients."
+* "PCR-positive individuals admitted to the hospital or in the community diagnosed by a NP or OP swab gave their consent"
+* Collection Methods:
+  * For the saline gargle and spit method, participants took 3 mL of 0.85% sterile saline into their mouth, moved it back and forth to each side of the mouth twice, then gargled for 3 s and spat into a sterile polypropylene urine collection container (~4 cm wide).
+  * For the UTM method, participants accumulated saliva for 1 - 2 min (no specific volume) and spat into an empty urine container, and then 3 mL of Copan Italia UTM-RT (Code 330C) was immediately added.

 #### Summary Iwasaki
 Iwasaki, S., Fujisawa, S., Nakakubo, S., Kamada, K., Yamashita, Y., Fukumoto, T., Sato, K., Oguri, S., Taki, K., Senjo, H., Sugita, J., Hayasaka, K., Konno, S., Nishida, M., & Teshima, T. (2020). **Comparison of SARS-CoV-2 detection in nasopharyngeal swab and saliva.** The Journal of infection, 81(2), e145–e147. https://doi.org/10.1016/j.jinf.2020.05.071